 From our learnings, we have adapted and redesigned the WSUD approach to the often contested public footpath within the centre.
 This approach has identified the opportunities for reducing water demand by providing alternative sources such as connecting stormwater down pipe from private building into the adjacent garden beds before the stormwater discharge into the drain.
 This was implemented in the Alderley SCIP.

-Please see for more details of Brisbane City Council’s WSUD approach to the planning and design of urban environments that supports healthy ecosystem at https://www.brisbane.qld.gov.au/planning-building/planning- guidelines-and-tools/superseded-brisbane-city-plan-2000/subdivision-development-guidelines/water-sensitive-urban- design
+Please see for more details of Brisbane City Council’s WSUD approach to the planning and design of urban environments that support healthy ecosystem at https://www.brisbane.qld.gov.au/planning-building/planning- guidelines-and-tools/superseded-Brisbane-city-plan-2000/subdivision-development-guidelines/water-sensitive-urban- design

 Trees and vegetation providing themes for artwork